Curried Egg Salad with Toasted Baguette

 Recently returning to the comforts of home, home cooked meals, clean laundry, and the nurture of family, two of my older children have come back to the nest.
 In need of some time with mom, and dad, and time to gather themselves before moving on to bigger and brighter things, we’ve welcomed them back into the fold.
 We’re happy to lend a hand in their time of need, because we love them, and this is what families do however, their presence has made it pertinent for me to adjust my grocery budget.

 When life deals us crises after crises, health issues and or family traumas, my suggestion is to cook and “Eat Simple”!

 I love eggs!
 They are my favorite superfood; simple but versatile, inexpensive, and delicious used in a variety of recipes.

 My recipe for Curried Egg Salad with Toasted Baguette, grew out of my love of traditional egg salad sandwiches.
 The creamy, rich mixture of mayonnaise, sweet pickle relish, a touch of yellow mustard, smeared on a crusty slice of french bread, is one of my favorite soul-satisfying comfort foods.
 I’m truly, a comfort eater!

-Showing off their versatility, protein rich eggs can be transformed into an entirely new recipe with only a few additional spices or ingredients.
+Showing off their versatility, protein rich eggs are transformed into an entirely new recipe with only a few more spices or ingredients.
 Adding the warm exotic flavor of Curry spices to ordinary egg salad, turns an old standby recipe into a new and delightful treat!
 If you like curry spice and love eggs, you might like my recipe for Divinely Devilish Deviled Eggs, also made with curry spice.

 3/4 cup real mayonnaise